corneil/static-requirements/README.md

 ```

 ### Performing Check
-Until the Annotation processor is implemented use the following to check:
+Annotations on interfaces are not inherited.
+With the Annotation Processor there is a chance of missing a case.

+It is advisable to use `RequiresStaticSupport` to perform the check.

 ```java
 if(RequiresStaticSupport.checkClass(MyClass.class)) {
 	// use as needed.
 	// an exception will be thrown if the requirement isn't met.
 }
 ```

+### Use
+If anyone is interested in using this let me know by logging an issue or tweeting to me at [@corneil](https://twitter/corneil)